 How To Overcome The Negative Effect Of Dysfunctional Family?

 It might seem challenging to overcome the effects of dysfunctional families, but fortunately, it is not impossible.
 All it takes is some effort and a lot of patience.
-Once you have identified if you are raising a dysfunctional family, the first step is to acknowledge and recognize behaviors and habits that are related to the dysfunctional baggage.
+Once you have identified if you are raising a dysfunctional family, the first step is to acknowledge and recognize behaviours and habits that are related to the dysfunctional baggage.
 There are ways to deal with it.
 Here is how:

 1. Take Responsibility: